turbot/tailpipe-docs/docs/manage/connection.md

 ---
-title: Connections
+title: Connection
 ---

-## Connections
+## Connection

 **Connections** provide *credentials* and *configuration options* to connect to external services.
 Tailpipe connections are similar to connections in Steampipe and Flowpipe.
-Tailpipe connections use the Powerpipe/Flowpipe format (with a type label), not the Steampipe format:

 ```hcl
 connection "aws" "aws_01" {